-BSL-3 containment is required for infectious agents that may cause serious or potentially lethal diseases as a result of exposure by inhalation.
-Projects in the BSL-3 group are prohibited.
+BSL-2+ and BSL-3 containment is required for infectious agents that may cause serious or potentially lethal diseases as a result of exposure by inhalation.
+Projects in the BSL-2+ and BSL-3 groups are prohibited.

 BSL-4 containment is required for dangerous/exotic agents that pose high risk of lifethreatening disease.
 Projects in the BSL-4 group are prohibited.